Master of Professional Accounting - 16 unit program (MPAcc)

 - BUSS5000 Critical Thinking in Business (must be completed in the first semester)

 (ii) Advanced units

 - ACCT5002 Managerial Accounting and Decision Making

 - ACCT6007 Contemporary Issues in Auditing

 - CLAW6002 Corporate Structures in Practice

 (iii) Capstone unit *

-* Students who commenced study prior to 2014 are not required to complete the capstone unit and complete an additional elective unit (three elective units in total).
+* All students commencing study in this program from 2014, including transfer students, must complete the capstone unit.
+Students who commenced study prior to 2014 are not required to complete the capstone unit and complete an additional elective unit (three elective units in total).

 - ACCT6002 International Accounting

 - ACCT6005 Management Control Systems